yoctometric/ece531/Readme.md

 # ECE 531 (Advanced Operating Systems) Final Project

-Code by Willow Cunningham, built on top of an operating system by Dr. Vincent Weaver.
+An i2c driver for the Raspberry Pi 3b+ written by Willow Cunningham, built on top of an operating system by Dr. Vincent Weaver.

 ## Building / Running